Roman-Zanotelli/media-cache-envoy-ext-authz/README.md

 This repo serves moreso as a test implementation/experimentaion of how this system may be implemented and the code is not planned for any production use
 # deprecated
 This sub-system architecture is no longer planned for use, The costs of AWS does not scale against the cost of dedicated machines running a private minio cluster based off my calculations.
 Attached is an Excel file for rough cost estimation compared to OVH dedicated hosting; While AWS S3 provides initial low upfront costs, storage and Data transfer costs long term are not sustainable compared to the costs of running a private cluster on OVH dedicated storage nodes.
 AWS may still be used for "Bursting" when storage requirements are exceeded but dedicated nodes are not available for scaling; In the future this will also likely be removed for scalable dedicated hosting using a providers API (I believe OVHCloud supports this already) for provisioning managed dedicated machines programatically, but this is a low priority issue/feature.
+# replacement
+this sub-system architecture will be replaced by envoy + external_auth_service (similar to this one) that does not prefetch data but instead solely OK/DENY the request based off interaction parameters and other elevant system state.
+Redis may possible still be used to store metadata withing the system, more tests need to be done to determine if using redis would even help system-load and response times compared to just directly checking Minio through the auth service, or not checking at all (besides external non minio related checks through the ext-auth-service) and just caching/rate-limiting responses of Minio requests through envoy.

 # overview
 ![media-cache-envoy-ext-authz excalidraw](https://github.com/user-attachments/assets/7ba5fde7-e64a-477f-855a-5b62ab300a64)
 #### redis state system architecture